Gordon J. Freeman

 Gordon J. Freeman is an American immunologist and oncologist at the Dana-Farber Cancer Institute and Harvard Medical School.

 Education

-Freeman earned a bachelor's degree in biochemistry and molecular biology from Harvard University.
+As a high-school student in the Fort Worth, Texas, area, Freeman was recognized as a finalist in the 1969 Westinghouse Science Talent Search.
+He earned a bachelor's degree in biochemistry and molecular biology from Harvard University.
 In 1979, he earned a Ph.D. there and then worked as a postdoctoral fellow with Harvey Cantor and Lee Nadler at the Dana-Farber Cancer Institute (DFCI).

 Career and research interests

 As of 2016, he leads a working group at the DFCI and is a professor of internal medicine at Harvard Medical School.